 Even a slight alteration of the body’s estrogen balance can lead to vaginal dryness.
 For example, breastfeeding and menopause are two natural stages of the body that alter the normal estrogen levels, resulting in a lowering of vaginal lubrication and uncomfortable sexual intercourse.
 Certain medications can also upset your endocrine system and complicate estrogen production.
 Most notable medications include; antidepressants, sedatives, antihistamines, high blood pressure medication, and hormonal birth control.

-If you find yourself in need for some extra lubrication, not to worry.
+If you find yourself in need of some extra lubrication, not to worry.
 Water-based lubes will help you fully enjoy intimacy while dodging one of the most common causes of dyspareunia.
-The organically-sourced, natural ingredients of GoLove will provide the extra comfort you want for while enjoying sexual pleasure.
-Its therapeutic CBD will relax your mind and body, while its hyaluronic serum soothes your skin.
+We also suggest you try using GoLove Intimate Serum to treat your labia and perineal skin to regular (daily!) moisturizing, hydrating and soothing love.
+The hyaluronic serum in GoLove introduces extra hydration for this most sensitive skin.

 Beyond the previously discussed proper lubrication, there are skin conditions, irritation, and inflammation of the genital tissue that can turn a sexual encounter into a painful one.
 Traumatic injuries to the area caused by accidents or surgeries can leave scars that may hurt if the nerve tissue did not heal properly.
 Invasive procedures, like hysterectomy, episiotomy, or other pelvic interventions are examples of that.
 Even radio and chemotherapy can leave your pelvic tissue tender enough to hurt when you feel arousal or engage in sex.